MaxHalford/sorobn/README.md

 ```

-Note that in this case you do not have to call the `prepare` method because it is done for you implicitely.
+Note that in this case you do not have to call the `prepare` method because it is done for you implicitly.

 If you want to update an already existing Bayesian networks with new observations, then you can use `partial_fit`: